TomerFi/my_home_assistant_configuration/README.md

 ## Future plans for my environment
 - I recently purchased the new Smarthings Link and it turned my Shield console into a Smarthings hub.
 I plan on purchasing a couple of sensors and devices and use my Home Assistant to control and manage the Smartthings hub.
 - I also recently purchased a Google Home Mini smart speaker and an Google Chromecast 2nd generation.
 So, I plan on playing around with those guys a little bit.
-- I started reading a bit about the wonderful Appdaemon.
-I don't any ideas or time to play with it, but I plan on doing so in the near future.